 Don’t include original documents in your Affidavit - only attach photocopies.
 The documents you file become the courts property.
 You will not be able to get them back once your case in finished.

 Can I include evidence of conversations?

 You can include evidence of conversations if they are relevant.
 Affidavits should be written in the first person (from the point of view of the person making the affidavit) and using the word 'I'.
 If the affidavit refers to a conversation, you should write down the exact words used by the people in the conversation.

-Once you have included all the evidence you want in your affidavit, you need to sign it in front of a witness.
-The witness should be either a lawyer (including solicitors and barristers) or a Justice of the Peace.
+Once you have finished your affidavit, you need to sign it in front of a witness.
+The witness should be either a lawyer or a Justice of the Peace.